cbdp/100-days-of-code/log.md

-## MISSED A DAY DUE TO CODECADEMY BEING DOWN (Correction: It's cloudflare having a flare up, which has tanked like half the internet)
+## MISSED A DAY DUE TO CODECADEMY BEING DOWN

 ### Day 99: July 18, 2020